Skip to main content

 George Washington was so wounded by the “malicious falsehoods” and criticisms of members of Congress that we was greatly relieved to return to life as a farmer at Mount Vernon.

-George Washington was so distressed by “malicious falsehoods” and criticisms spread by political opponents that he was greatly relieved to return to life as a farmer at Mount Vernon.
-Courtesy Virginia Museum of Fine Arts.
+George Washington was so distressed by “malicious falsehoods” and criticisms spread by political opponents that he was greatly relieved to return to life as a farmer at Mount Vernon, as depicted in this 1853 idealized depiction of slave life by Junius Brutus Stearns.
+Courtesy Virginia Museum of Fine Arts

-President Thomas Jefferson's Federalist opponents so disapproved of his actions they tried to impeach him over the appointment of a tax collector in Boston.
-But the failure of the resolution to pass established a precedent setting a limit for Congressional interference in specific actions by the Executive branch.
+President Thomas Jefferson's Federalist opponents so disapproved of his actions they tried to impeach him over his appointment of a tax collector in Boston.
+But the failure of the resolution to pass established a precedent which set a limit on Congressional interference in specific actions by the executive branch.

 Many in Congress felt that Presidents should be subordinate to the dictates of Congress.